Home

 Lumpectomy is the gold standard surgery for small to medium-sized breast cancer.
 It preserves most of the breast, with survival outcomes equivalent to mastectomy.

-In most cases, a single simple incision is sufficient — either directly over the tumor, or peri-areolar (around the areola) if the tumor is close to the nipple.
+In most cases, a single simple incision is sufficient — either directly over the tumour, or peri-areolar (around the areola) if the tumour is close to the nipple.
 The aesthetic result is generally very satisfactory when the volume of tissue removed remains modest relative to breast size.

 When remodeling is needed — oncoplastic surgery.
 When the volume of tissue removed is significant relative to breast size, the remaining glandular tissue can be reshaped at the end of the procedure to restore a harmonious breast contour — this is called oncoplastic surgery.
 The technique (Round Block, inverted-T, radial mammoplasty, perforator flap, Batwing) is chosen on a case-by-case basis.